jackmilless/school-management-system/README.md

 The user can click on any of the rows in the table to open a specific record.
 They can also click on most of the header cells to re-order the records.
 If the user opens a specific record they can change certain fields and update the record in the database.

-Webpages restrict the input to limit the number of invalid inputs a user can submit.
-However, if the user attempts to persist data that violates a more complex constraint, the program will alert the user and provide feedback as to what went wrong.
+Webpages restrict the input to prevent the user from submitting invalid input.
+However, if the user attempts to persist data that violates a complex database constraint, the program will alert the user and provide feedback as to what went wrong.
 On the other hand, input fields turn green to indicate a successful request.

 ## Usage